-Orient the PIC Microcontroller chip so that the small semi-circular indentation on the end of the chip is pointing in the same direction as the corresponding notch cut into the end of the socket.

-The pins of a new Microcontroller chip are spread apart further than the socket's receptacles, so you will need to gently use your fingers to squeeze the two sides together until all the pins line up with their receptacle.
+82 Orient the PIC Microcontroller chip so that the small semi-circular indentation on the end of the chip is pointing in the same direction as the corresponding notch cut into the end of the socket.
+83 The pins of a new Microcontroller chip are spread apart further than the socket's receptacles, so you will need to gently use your fingers to squeeze the two sides together until all the pins line up with their receptacle.
 This should be an iterative process where you squeeze the pins together a small amount and test the fit, then repeat if the fit is still not perfect.

-Once all the pins line up with their respective receptacle in the IC socket, place the chip on top of the socket ensuring that the semi-circular indentation is aligned correctly as detailed in step 83 and proceed to the next step.
+Once all the pins line up with their respective receptacle in the IC socket, place the chip on top of the socket ensuring that the semi-circular indentation is aligned correctly as detailed in step 82 and proceed to the next step.
+84 Gently push down on the chip to ease the pins into their receptacles.
+If the pins have been aligned correctly, they should slide into the socket without the need for too much pressure.